EricZinda/docsproto/devhowto/devhowtoConjunctions.md

 # File(name="file2.txt", size=2000000)
 ~~~

-So now we have evaluated our first (very small) MRS document.
+Now we have evaluated our first (very small) MRS document.
 Once we implement scopal arguments [in the next section](devhowtoScopalArguments), we'll be able to handle full scope-resolved trees.